lambdaclass/mina_bridge/README.md

 Kimchi increases PLONK's register count from 3 to 15 by adding 12 registers.
 With an increased number of registers, Kimchi incorporate gates that accept multiple inputs, as opposed to just two.
 This unveils new opportunities; for instance, a scalar multiplication gate would necessitate a minimum of three inputs—a scalar and two coordinates for the curve point.

-New proof systems resembling Plonk employ custom gates to efficiently represent frequently used functionalities, as opposed to connecting a series of generic gates.
+New proof systems resembling PLONK employ custom gates to efficiently represent frequently used functionalities, as opposed to connecting a series of generic gates.
 Kimchi is among these innovative protocols.

 In Kimchi, there's a concept where a gate has the ability to directly record its output onto the registers utilized by the subsequent gate.